TheBaxes/Cheatsheet-AI-Papers/en/pages/week1/imagenet.md

 #### Scale and Hierarchy

-Within a synset, each category contains a considerable number of images, which means that the database provides sufficient information for each part of the tree (from the most general description to the most specific one).
+Within a synset, each category contains a considerable number of images, which means that the database provides enough information for each part of the tree (from the most general description to the most specific one).
 Proving that the distribution of the images is balanced.
 Among the most remarkable characteristics of *ImageNet* we have:

 - *ImageNet* organizes the different classes of images in a densely populated semantic hierarchy.
 - Similarly to *WordNet*, synsets of images in *ImageNet* are interlinked by several types of relations, the “IS-A” relation being the most comprehensive and useful.

 #### Accuracy

-*ImageNet* offers a clean dataset at all levels of the hierachy, with a labelling precision of 99.7% on average.
+*ImageNet* offers a clean dataset at all levels of the hierarchy, with a labelling precision of 99.7% on average.
 The way they collected the dataset was by querying several image search engines, for each synset the queries are the set of WordNet synonyms, after that, they rely on humans to verify each candidate image collected for a given synset.

 #### Diversity